Dual-Prototype Disentanglement: A Context-Aware Enhancement Framework for Time Series Forecasting: Experiments

-\textbf{Prototype Visualization.} To provide an intuitive understanding of what the DDP learns, we visualize the temporal forms of several representative prototypes from both the common and rare bank on the Weather dataset.
-As shown in \cref{proto_visual}, the prototypes in both the common bank and rare bank evolve dynamically during training.
-For the common bank, the learned prototypes consistently exhibit smooth, structured shapes, including stable hybrid patterns that combine trend and seasonality components.
-These patterns correspond well to the intricate dependencies of the dataset, confirming that our initialization provides effective guidance and that the common bank successfully captures and refines these prevalent patterns through training.
-In contrast, the rare bank displays markedly different characteristics, whose prototypes are characterized by abrupt, irregular fluctuations or sudden shifts.
-These patterns do not conform to regular seasonal or trend patterns, which demonstrates the capability of rare set to memorize infrequent yet critical events as well as some other fluctuations.
+To intuitively understand what DDP learns, we visualize the temporal forms of several representative prototypes from the common and rare banks on the Electricity dataset.
+As shown in Figure \ref{proto_visual}, prototypes in both banks evolve dynamically during training while exhibiting distinct temporal characteristics.
+Common prototypes develop smooth and structured shapes, including combinations of trends and seasonalities, suggesting that they capture diverse prevalent dynamics.
+In contrast, rare prototypes exhibit abrupt fluctuations and sudden shifts, indicating their adaptation to infrequent temporal variations.
+This distinction supports the intended role specialization of the two banks and provides qualitative evidence that DDP organizes heterogeneous patterns according to their forecasting roles